vkhazin/multicloud-courseware/content/docker-kubernetes/lab-endpoint-container.md

 6. Expected result: `...Successfully tagged node/end-point:latest`

-7. To run the newly create image we need to create a container from it
+7. To run the newly created image we need to create a container from it

 8. Images are immutable, containers can mutate over their lifecycle